-The Federal Unemployment Tax Act (FUTA) tax is what employers pay the IRS to fund the unemployment program that pays eligible workers who have lost their jobs.
+The Federal Unemployment Tax Act (FUTA) tax is what employers pay the Internal Revenue Service (IRS) to fund the unemployment program that pays eligible workers who have lost their jobs.
 This is separate from state unemployment taxes (SUTA).
 Federal regulations only require employers to pay a maximum of 6% on each employee’s first $7,000 of earnings.
 At the end of each year, you’ll use Form 940 to determine and report the total amount of FUTA taxes you owe and have paid.

-If you want to automate your FUTA tax payments and filing, consider using a payroll solution, like Gusto.
+If you want to automate FUTA tax payments and filing, consider using a payroll solution like Gusto.
 Gusto tracks earnings and calculates your FUTA taxes per employee up to the required threshold.
 It also remits your taxes to the IRS quarterly, ensuring you aren’t penalized for waiting until year-end to pay.
-Sign up today and get one month free when you run your first payroll.
-Offer will be applied to your Gusto invoice(s) while all applicable terms and conditions are met or fulfilled.
+Sign up today.

 Who Pays FUTA Tax

-While FUTA taxes are calculated and processed every time employers do payroll, the taxes aren’t deducted from employee wages.
-Employers have to pay FUTA tax if they meet the following requirements:
+While FUTA taxes are calculated and processed every time you do payroll, these aren’t deducted from employee wages.
+As an employer, you have to pay FUTA tax if you meet the following requirements:

 - Paid $1,500 or more in employee wages during a calendar quarter of this year or the previous year